COGS18/COGS18.github.io/_build/materials/00-Introduction.md

 - Python is a programming language
     - It is a way to do computation
+    - It gets the computer to do the work for you

 - Python is an ecosystem
     - It is a culture of practice for computation